-Place oat flour, baking powder, salt and unrefined sugar into a large mixing bowl.
+- Make the batter: Place oat flour, baking powder, salt and unrefined sugar into a large mixing bowl.
 With a fork, mash bananas and add to the bowl along with eggs, oil, vanilla extract and blueberries.
 Gently fold the wet ingredients into the dry ingredients until just combined.

-- Bake: Line a muffin pan with cupcake liners then spoon the batter into the prepared pan and top each with a few fresh blueberries.
+- Bake: Line a muffin pan with cupcake liners then spoon the batter into the prepared pan and top each with a few fresh blueberries (optional).
 Place in the oven and allow to bake for 20-25 minutes until the muffins have risen, are golden brown and a toothpick inserted comes out with moist crumbs.
 Remove from the oven and allow to cool for 5 minutes then remove from the muffin tin and allow to cool to room temperature before serving.

 Can you use frozen blueberries in muffins?